perfana/perfana-gatling-workshop/docs/exercise-6.md

 ## Data correlation

 In the previous exercise we learned about [Checks](https://gatling.io/docs/current/http/http_check/).
-Checks can also be used to parse certain values from response data and to store them in session variable to be used later on in the script.
+Checks can also be used to parse certain values from response data and to store them in a session variable to be used later on in the script.
 We call this data correlation.

-In our use case we will add an article, capture the article ID form the response and use this to open the article.
+In our use case we will add an article, capture the article ID from the response and use this to open the article.

 ## Steps
 * First we will record the user action AddArticle with the Gatling recorder